 Most of the temples in the state of Himachal Pradesh are dedicated to the deities of the village.
 Among all these temples, most of them are temples on hills and cave temples.
 Therefore, visiting the temples in Himachal Pradesh is an enlightening experience, both piously and ethnically.

 The temples in Himachal Pradesh are considered sacred and significant places of worship.
 Therefore, these places make for an exciting study if seen from the perspective of art, local beliefs, architecture, myths, legends, and festivals.
 Almost every village has its idol, and every relationship has its own deity.
 Apart from that, Himachal Pradesh temples reflect various types of architecture that will grab your attention.

 The historic town of Mandi is set along the banks of the River Beas in the state of Himachal Pradesh.
 The Mandi town has been a major commercial center, and according to the legends, the sage Mandva is said to have meditated here.
 At one point in time, the city of Mandi was the capital of the grand state of Mandi, and now it is a rapidly developing town that retains most of its original character and charm.

-About Shikari Devi Temple:
+About Shikari Devi Temple Himachal Pradesh

-According to the legends, it is believed that the hunters in the early years once worshipped the Goddess on the mountain asking for success in their hunt.
-Most probably, the name of the temple has originated from the name of the Goddess Shikari Devi.
-The goddess is idolized in the form of a stone image.
-This temple is believed to be in existence from the time of the Pandavas and has no cover or roof on top.
-According to the myth, whenever anyone tried to build a roof on the Shikari Devi Temple, it had been a failure.
+According to the legends, it is believed that the hunters in the early years once worshiped the Goddess on the mountain, asking for success in their hunt.
+Most probably, the temple's name originated from the name of the Goddess Shikari Devi.
+The Goddess is idolized in the form of a stone image.
+This temple is believed to exist since the time of the Pandavas and has no cover or roof on top.
+According to the myth, it was a failure whenever anyone tried to build a ceiling on the Shikari Devi Temple.